ccoenraets/salesforce-developer-workshop/Accessing-Data-using-SOQL-and-DML.md

         ORDER BY First_Name__c, Last_Name__c
     ```

-1. Execute the following statement to to retrieve the conference schedule with session and speaker information:
+1. Execute the following statement to retrieve a list of sessions assigned to speakers with related session and speaker information:

     ```
     SELECT Session__r.Name,